nafisk/Scheme-Custom-List-Package/README.md

 - [X]  a function **head** which inputs a number n which represents a list s and which returns the number in the first position of s, that is, the head of s

-- [X]  more generally, a function **ref** which inputs a number n representing a list s and which returns the number in the kth position of s
+- [X]  more generally, a function **ref** which inputs a number n representing a list s and a nonnegative integer k and which returns the number in the kth position of s -- of course k needs a legitimate index

 - [X] a function **tail** which inputs a number n which represents a list s and which returns the number representing the tail of s, that is, the list obtained from s by removing its first element